invoiceninja/invoiceninja/README.md

 For updates follow [@invoiceninja](https://twitter.com/invoiceninja) or join the [Facebook Group](https://www.facebook.com/invoiceninja).

+If you'd like to translate the site please use [caouecs/Laravel4-long](https://github.com/caouecs/Laravel4-lang) for the starter files.

 Site design by [kantorp-wegl.in](http://kantorp-wegl.in/)

 ### Features
 * Core application built using Laravel 4.1